 THANK YOU FOR YOUR INTEREST IN SAFE HAVEN RESCUE ZOO.

 This is what you can make happen with a grant of $1,000 to $10,000 toward our program services.
-As of October 2011, our current funding priorities are:
+Our current funding priorities include:

 1. Emergency wildlife enclosure